gazebosim/gz-transport/tutorials/20_env_variables.md

     * *Default value*: 1000.
 * **IGN_TRANSPORT_TOPIC_STATISTICS**
     * *Value allowed*: 1/0
     * *Description*: Enable topic statistics.
-A value of 1 will eable topic statistics by sending metadata with each message.
+A value of 1 will enable topic statistics by sending metadata with each message.
 A node must additionally turn on statistics for a topic in order to produce results.
     The publish and subscriber must use the same value, otherwise they won't be able to communicate.
     * *Default value*: 0
 * **IGN_TRANSPORT_USERNAME**